agoda-com/standards-c-sharp/docs/services/avoid-constructor-over-injection.md

 ## Avoid constructor over injection

 A problem we often encounter in our codebase are components with huge lists of constructor paramters.
-They started with good intentions, but incrementally so much behavior has been added that the list has become unwieldy.
+They started with good intentions, but so much extra behavior has been incrementally that the constructor has become unwieldy.

-This has two obvious problems:
+This indicates two obvious problems:

 - For the service to require so many dependencies is almost certainly violating the Single Responsibility Principle.
 - Unit testing the component requires setting up huge numbers of mocks.

-### The service set
+### Avoid service sets

 Service sets have been be used to mitigate constructor over injection.
 For instance, instead of: